gtonkinhill/TCGA_analysis/README.md

 Ultimately, to ascertain whether microbial DNA signatures can be utilised in cancer diagnostics, large comprehensive trials encompassing both cancer-afflicted and healthy patients will be required.

+## Acknowledgements

+Thanks to Prof. Lachlan Coin for helpful advice and comments.

 ## References